Reading in Foundation Stage and Key Stage 1 at St. Joseph the Worker School

 Each day the children are able to choose their own reading book which they are encouraged to read at home with an adult.
 The children enjoy this time to look though the books and select something that excites and interests them.
 Being able to choose their own reading book helps to encourage the children to become independent learners and take responsibility for their own learning.
 Parents are encouraged to make a comment in the children’s green reading records each day.
 This promotes a good dialogue between parent and teachers and allows everyone to know what the children are working on and their next steps.

-The children read with the teacher individually at least once every week as well as taking part in a guided reading session within a group once a week.
-Hearing the children read individually and as part of group provides the children with varied reading experiences as well as encouraging confidence in reading aloud to others.
+The children read with the teacher individually at least once every week as well as with other adults.
+Hearing the children read individually and as part of a group provides the children with varied reading experiences as well as encouraging confidence in reading aloud to others.
 At St. Joseph’s both children and teachers are very fortunate to have a number of parent helpers who also read with the children.
+We encourage parent/grandparents to come into school and hear children read.

 All classes across the school have ‘story time’ at the end of the day; a time to sit and enjoy a book with the rest of class.
 As the children get older these books become longer and chapters are read each day.
 The children enjoy this time at the end of the day which allows them to listen to books they may not have chosen themselves.